strangebuzz/phpquiz/README.txt

 @Ideas/To decide
 ————————————————————————————————————————————————————————————————————————————————

-* Added the Twitter poll results for each answzer?
+* Added the Twitter poll results for each answer?
 * Add a question uuid?
 * OK to use the carbon Twitter image or host it?
 * Create a timed quiz?
-* Create a Symfony form for the answers?
+* Remove correct answer from source?

 @Infra